Surya-Teja999/PDS-Assignment-3-Twitterdata-/README.md

 wordcloud_generation
-this project generates a word cloud by taking the tweets as input
+this project generates a word cloud by taking the several tweets of twitter as  the input

 project structure: